 A reasonable storage solution needs to be developed for the pieces of plywood that will be placed on the permeable bike paths sections before driving across or herding cows.
 One option is attaching them to the gates.

-If the City cannot find a reasonable storage solution for the plywood, then consider replacing the crossing sections with concrete.
+If the City cannot find a reasonable storage solution for the plywood, then consider replacing the crossing sections with solid concrete.

 Grazing outreach strategy